The Grand National Horse Race Betting Odds, History and Event Info

 Grand National Criteria:

-Age: Horses must be at least seven years old by the day of the race.
-This age requirement ensures that participating horses are mature enough to handle the grueling distance and challenging fences.
+- Age: Horses must be at least seven years old by race day to ensure maturity and stamina.

 --